KuzuLabz/GorakuSite/download/index.md

 ## Tablets

 Tablets aren't officially supported, but Goraku should still be useable.
-I am currently working on proper UI scaling for tablets.
+We are currently working on proper UI scaling for tablets.

 ## Windows / MacOS

-Would be cool to support.
-Once all main features are added, this will be something I'll look into.
+Would be cool to support at some point.